JHU-PL-Lab/www-fpse/lecture/variants.md

 * It is also natural to fold and collapse binary trees.
   - Fold left (in order): fold on the left, then apply the operation on the current node, then fold on the right.
-  - Reduce (post process): reduce each subtree, then apply the operation to the current node.
+  - Reduce (post order): reduce each subtree, then apply the operation to the current node.

 ```ocaml
 let rec reduce (f : 'a -> 'acc -> 'acc -> 'acc) (tree : 'a bin_tree) (leaf : 'acc) : 'acc =